Approaching a Bristol model: Decoding long sequences

 At each step, we gathered $V_{\omega+\xi}$ of various intermediate models, for $\xi<\alpha$, our limit ordinal.
 But these are smoothed out, in a sense, as we progress up the hierarchy, as each $V_{\omega+\xi+1}^{M_{\xi+2}}$ contains each $V_{\omega+\xi}^{M_{\xi+1}}$.
 But what if we could pick just one sequence, and remember it?
 In that case we are not going to add bounded sets to $V_{\omega+\alpha}$, at least not if we are being careful, and instead we only add this sequence.
 This idea should seem somewhat familiar to readers of all walks of set theory.
 After all, if we want to add a new subset to $\aleph_\omega$, it is easy to add Cohen subsets to each $\aleph_n$ first, and then choose a point from each one, creating a new cofinal sequence.\footnote{When forcing like this in the context of $\ZFC$ these cofinal sequences are added automatically, of course, but if one does a symmetric iteration, the cofinal sequences are not added.
 Then one can consider such a forcing in a more material sense.} Similar ideas, in one way or another, show up through Prikry-style forcings as well.

 The coherence of limit steps has another very important use for the limit iterand.
-One of the subtle, but important, properties we used in the successor steps is upward homogeneity. \begin{definition} We say that a two-step iteration $\PP\ast\dot\QQ$ is \textit{upwards homogeneous} if whenever $\tup{p,\dot q}$ and $\tup{p,\dot q'}$ are two conditions, there is an automorphism $\pi$ of $\PP$ that respects $\dot\QQ$ and such that $\pi p=p$ and $p\forces\pi\dot q=\dot q'$.
+The following definition is very important as well. \begin{definition} We say that a two-step iteration $\PP\ast\dot\QQ$ is \textit{upwards homogeneous} if whenever $\tup{p,\dot q}$ and $\tup{p,\dot q'}$ are two conditions, there is an automorphism $\pi$ of $\PP$ that respects $\dot\QQ$ and such that $\pi p=p$ and $p\forces\pi\dot q=\dot q'$.
 In other words, we can move conditions in $\dot\QQ$ by automorphisms of $\PP$.
-In the context of iterating symmetric extensions we require that $\pi$ comes from the relevant automorphism group. \end{definition}
+In the context of iterating symmetric extensions we require that $\pi$ comes from the relevant automorphism group.\footnote{This requirement is quite stronger than what is actually necessary.
+The concept of upwards homogeneity was fully explored and analysed in \cite{UH}.
+We keep this definition here for historical reasons, as it was the definition which appeared in \cite{Karagila:Bristol}.} \end{definition}

 So we want for the limit step that the iteration $\PP_\alpha$ can move about conditions in $\QQ_\alpha$.
 If $\PP_\alpha$ is a finite support iteration, then either $\QQ_\alpha$ needs to have some finitary flavour to its conditions, or somewhere along the iteration we had to condense the conditions from finitary to infinitary.
 Indeed, this is the very meaning of ``coalescing'' the successor steps.